-Grenfell Tower review stops short of calling for cladding ban
+Grenfell Tower review slammed for not demanding cladding ban

 "What I will be disappointed about is if people think simply banning cladding is going to fix this problem.
 It is a broken system and banning cladding on its own is not going to fix it."

-The review comes ahead of a judge-led inquiry into the Grenfell fire which commences on May 21.
+The review comes ahead of a judge-led inquiry into the Grenfell fire, which begins May 21.